-When you are satisfied with the schema you've created, click the "Validate" button to make sure there are no errors.
-Since the new schema file hasn't been saved yet, ACGUI will ask if it should be.
-Save the new file and ACGUI will then validate it.
-If the schema has errors, the log at the bottom of the window will show them.
-Otherwise, it is safe to move on.
+Once the schema is created, click Validate to perform a check for errors.

+If the new schema file has not yet been saved, ACGUI asks if it should be.
+Once saved, ACGUI validates the file.

+If the schema has errors, they are displayed in the log at the bottom of the ACGUI window.

-Since we've already set up our project, we can click the "Compile" button to generate code according to our project settings.
-If all goes well, the project window will show a list of generated files under "Generated Items" in the section for the selected language.
-If there were any errors, they will be shown in the log.
+Once the project has been configured, click Compile to generate code according to the project settings.
+If compliation is successful, a list of generated files, sorted according to the selected language, is displayed under the Generated Items heading in the Project pane.
+If compilation is not successful, any errors are displayed in the Error Log.

-F ile E dit P roject T ools H elp
+File Edit Project Tools H elp

+🗋 🗁 × 🔲 🗸

-New Open Remove Save file Valida ate Compile Previous Error Next Error
+New Open Remove Save file Validate

-Project 🗗 test.asn 🗵 ASN.1 Tree 🗗 🗶
+Project 🗗 test.asn  ASN.1 Tree ₽×

-C:/work/asn1c/test acproj 1 MyModule DEFINITIONS ::= BEGIN
+C:/work/asn1c/test.ac cproj 1 MyModule DEFINITIONS ::= BEGIN

-Schema/ASN.1 files 2 🔺 🏣 MyModule
+Schema/ASN.1 files 2 ▲ I MyModule

-test.asn 3 MySequence ::= SEQUENCE { 4 🔚 Types
+test.asn 3 MySequence ::= SEQUENCE { 4 ingredient PrintableString, 4 🗄 Types

-Include Directories 4 ingredient PrintableString, 5 count INTEGER, 4 🖹 MySequence
+Include Directories Configuration files 5 count INTEGER, 4 📄 MySequence

-Configuration files Generated Items 6 units PrintableString ingredient
+Generated Items 6 units PrintableString ingredient count

-C/C++ files 7} count units
+▲ C/C++ files 7} units

-MyModule.c 8 ↓ Units
+MyModule.c 8 9 END • 6000

-MyModule.h 9 END
+MyModule.h

-MyModuleDec.c
+MyModuleDec.c MyModuleEnc.c

-MyModuleEnc.c rtkey.h
+rtkey.h

 C# files

 Java files

 XSD files

-1]
+Text Browser 9

 Text Browser

 Error Log ₽×

 Clear Save Log

-File Line Column Message
+File Line Column N Vessage

-Q 1 Parsing ASN.1 definitions
+Parsing ASN.1 definitions

-Q 2 MyModule.h Writing C type definitions to file MyModule.h.
+Vriting C type definitions to file MyModule.h.

-Q 3 MyModuleEnc.c Writing C encode functions to file MyModuleEnc.c.
+Vriting C encode functions to file MyModuleEnc.c.

-4 MyModuleDec.c 5 MyModule.c Writing C decode functions to file MyModuleDec.c.
+Vriting C decode functions to file MyModuleDec.c.
+Vriting C global variables to file MyModule.c.

-Q 6 Writing C global variables to file MyModule.c.
+vnting C global variables to file MyModule.c.
 Code was successfully generated in C:/work/asn1c

-Code was successionly generated in C./ WORA dollar
+our nusseressiony generate in an mony usite

-At this point, project settings can be changed and schema files can be edited as needed.
+At this time, project settings can be changed and schema files can be edited as needed.